 The Czech Republic is still subject to lockdown measures, with restaurants, hotels and most shops closed, although primary schools reopened on 12 April.

 9. Gothenburg, Sweden

-Trädgårdsföreningen Park is an elegant botanical garden that features a nineteenth-century palm house.
+Trädgårdsföreningen Park is an elegant botanical garden that features a 19th-century palm house.
 It makes an ideal place for a family picnic.
-But if the kids are looking for a bit more excitement, Gothenburg’s Universeum is like a science museum and a nature park rolled up in one.
-In one area you can wander through the rainforest, encountering animals like marmosets and toucans, in another you can see sharks in 1.4-million-litre tank, and in yet another section you can take part in experiments and learn about space travel.
+But if the kids are looking for a bit more excitement, Gothenburg’s Universeum is like a science museum and a nature park in one.
+In one area you can wander through the rainforest, encountering animals like marmosets and toucans.
+In another you can see sharks in 1.4-million-litre tank, and in yet another section you can take part in experiments and learn about space travel.

 Shops and restaurants are currently open in Sweden, but with limited numbers of people allowed to enter, and a maximum of eight people are allowed to gather in public.
 An entry ban for travel to Sweden from other countries is in effect until at least 31 May.

 Its lack of traffic and winding waterways makes Amsterdam ideal for city breaks for families.
 It’s one of the most cycle-friendly cities in Europe, so hiring bikes is one of the best ways to explore the city.
 You can find bicycle rental shops scattered right across Amsterdam, with the most famous probably being Yellow Bike.

 The serene canals with their beautiful waterfront buildings are best explored by boat, and the Canal Bus is a hop-on/hop-off service that stops at 20 tourist destinations across the city, like the Van Gogh Museum and the Anne Frank House.
 But there are also numerous guided boat tours, and Splashtours even offers the chance to ride on an amphibious bus.